TediusTimmy/MillULX/README.md

 ## Why is it called MillULX?
 Well, I wanted to make a Mill-like Glulx.
 Glulx is a 32 bit virtual machine for running interactive fiction.
 It was built to overcome the limitations of Infocom's Z-Machine.
 There are some warts in the specification, due to how Inform compiles to Z-Machine.
 I don't know what the benefit of running three threads to implement the VM would be, though.
 So, I have a distant goal of building out the VM to support glk and have Inform 6 and 7 target it, but I should see if there is any benefit to this form of virtual machine.
 Postscript Note: Initial results from running compiled bf do not look good.
+Compiled bf is an order of magnitude slower than LINEAR_B.